fossasia/pslab-scripts/README.md

 As the Raspi is currently connected to its very own WiFi Hotspot, an access via SSH is easily possible:

-1. Ensure that the PC is connected to the WiFi Hotspot of the PSLab Sensor Box.
+1. Ensure that the PC is connected to the same WiFi Hotspot as the PSLab Sensor Box.
-2. Open the SSH connection by running `ssh foss@10.42.0.1` in the terminal and entering the password "foss" when asked.
+2. Open the SSH connection by running `ssh foss@<ip>` in the terminal and entering the password "foss" when asked.
 3. Now you are operating on the Raspberry Pi.

 ### Adjusting the measurement interval